Nimboo3/ai-code-reviewer/README.md

 An AI-powered code review platform that provides automated analysis of your code, identifying issues, suggesting improvements, and evaluating overall code quality using advanced language models.

+## 🎥 Demo Video

+Watch a full walkthrough of CodeReview.ai in action:

 ## Features

 - Automated code review with structured feedback (issues, metrics, suggestions)